wagtail/wagtail-ai/docs/ai-backends.md

 You can find the "LLM" library specific instructions at: https://llm.datasette.io/en/stable/other-models.html#adding-more-openai-models.

 1. Find the "LLM" library's directory.
-You can set a custom one with the.
 You can set a custom one with the [`LLM_USER_PATH`](https://llm.datasette.io/en/stable/setup.html#setting-a-custom-directory-location) setting.
-You can then confirm the path with the following shell command:
+To confirm the path, you can use the following shell command:
    `dirname "$(llm logs path)"`.
 2. Create `extra-openai-models.yaml` as noted in
    [the "LLM" library's documentation](https://llm.datasette.io/en/stable/other-models.html#adding-more-openai-models).